 You can mount a GoPro to your helmet/headband, to your kayak, or to your chest, and capture a variety of different angles.
 And the waterproof and shock resistant case will leave your mind at ease knowing your camera is safe.

 If the Hero 4 is too expensive for you, or you just want a basic, no nonsense unit, then first check out these Panasonic waterproof camera reviews.
 We do recommend the Panasonic Lumix DMC TS25.

 This camera is a whopping 16.1 megapixels, and can even take pictures under water!
 It can also take video but only in 720p.
 This model is actually the #1 best seller in underwater cameras – and for good reason!

-There are certainly more kayak accessories out there, but this list is a great place to start.
+There are certainly more kayak accessories out there (our most recent upgrade is a sail kit), but this list is a great place to start.
 The followings brands are also worth looking into for more options for your ‘yak: